This article was last updated by on

 Large and dense leaves of Fiddle Leaf Figs need fertilizer for extra nutrients.

-4. Heavy and Root Bound Plant
+4. Heavy & Root Bound Plant

 Additionally, Fiddle Leaf Figs are speedy growers, quickly becoming root-bound.